Squirrel/Squirrel.Windows/README.md

    # build new version and delta updates.
    Squirrel pack`
-    --framework net6`              # Install .NET 6.0 during setup, if required --packName "YourApp"`          # Application / package name --packVersion "1.0.0"`         # Version to build.
+    --framework net6,vcredist143-x86`  # Install .NET 6.0 (x64) and vcredist143 (x86) during setup, if not installed
+    --packName "YourApp"`              # Application / package name --packVersion "1.0.0"`             # Version to build.
 Should be supplied by your CI --packAuthors "YourCompany"`       # Your name, or your company name --packDirectory ".\publish"`       # The directory the application was published to --setupIcon "mySetupIcon.ico"`     # Icon for Setup.exe
     --splashImage "install.gif"        # The splash artwork (or animation) to be shown during install
    ```

 7. Update your app on startup / periodically with UpdateManager.